danielnsilva/semanticscholar/README.md

 #### ```fields: list```

 The list of the fields to be returned.
 By default, the response includes all fields.
-As explained in [official documentation](https://api.semanticscholar.org/api-docs/graph), fields like papers (author lookup and search) may result responses bigger than the usual size and affect performance.
+As explained in [official documentation](https://api.semanticscholar.org/api-docs/graph), fields like papers (author lookup and search) may result in responses bigger than the usual size and affect performance.
 Consider reducing the list.
 Check [official documentation](https://api.semanticscholar.org/api-docs/graph) for a list of available fields.

 ```python
 from semanticscholar import SemanticScholar